 |Resolution (DPI)||No resolution resp. standard screen resolution 72 dpi.
 When the image is color reduced correctly, there is no resolution anymore.
 One pixel then has one color (and becomes one knitted stitch).
 See image sample at bottom of this page.|

-When zooming in, you can see there are more colors, the total is about 6000.
-These colors come from antialiasing and/or image compression.
+When zooming in, you can see there are more colors, about 3600 total.

-Maximum of 4 colors can be knitted, so colors have to be reduced to 4.
+Maximum 4 colors can be knitted, so colors have to be reduced to this number.